 I need to take zolpidem throughout my entire pregnancy.
 Will it cause withdrawal symptoms in my baby after birth?

-There are no studies looking at whether taking zolpidem during pregnancy increases the chance of withdrawal symptoms in the baby.
-While zolpidem is not a benzodiazepine, it is similar to that class of medications.
-Withdrawal has been reported in babies whose mothers took benzodiazepines close to delivery.
+Some sedative medications, such as benzodiazepines, can cause withdrawal symptoms in the newborn when they are used close to delivery.
 These symptoms in the newborn may include difficulty breathing, muscle weakness, irritability, crying, trouble sleeping, tremors, and jitteriness.
-It is not known if zolpidem use close to delivery can also cause these symptoms in a newborn.
-It is important that your healthcare provider and your baby’s pediatrician know you are taking zolpidem so that if withdrawal happens your baby can be monitored for these symptoms and get appropriate care.
+It is not known if taking zolpidem close to delivery can also cause these symptoms in a newborn.
+It is important that your healthcare provider and your baby’s healthcare providers know that you are taking zolpidem so that your baby can be monitored for these symptoms and get appropriate care if needed.

 Will taking zolpidem in pregnancy affect future behavior or learning for the child?